-The famous name brand soup is 890 – 940mg of sodium for just (1) one-half cup of soup.
+The famous name brand soup is 890 – 940mg of sodium for just (1) one cup of soup.
 The differing range is because even though it’s named chicken noodle they have 2 or 3 different variations or styles of soup.
-That’s over a whole days’ worth of sodium for my daily sodium goal and I would still be starving with only half a cup.
+That much would easily put me over my whole days’ worth of sodium after other meals for my daily sodium goal and I would still be starving with only a cup of soup.

 I do have to mention though that the famous brand has a reduced sodium soup that is 25% less but that is still way too high for me.
 But amazingly in one variety they do have a low sodium chicken noodle that is 120mg per 10.75 can or 1 1/3 cups.
 This isn’t too bad considering, but I have not tasted it to comment on its content or flavor.

 My Low Sodium Chicken Noodle Soup recipe is just 26mg of sodium per one-half cup or 104mg for a realistic 2 cup serving!
-The equal amount of canned soup is 3500mg+ of sodium!
 This recipe is low enough that you can still add a complimentary side item and be below most sodium meal budgets.